Apply for an IVA

 Risks

-• An IVA will affect your credit rating.
+• An IVA will affect your credit rating for 6 years.

 • Your IVA will be shown on the Insolvency Register.